 We react to new emerging threats and continuously develop innovative processes for defending against attacks.
 And for good reason: cyberattacks on companies are becoming more aggressive and sophisticated across all industries.
-In the reporting period alone, we registered on average almost 45 million attacks per day on our honeypot systems.
+In the reporting period alone, we registered on average almost 52 million attacks per day on our honeypot systems.
 Of course, not all of the attacks picked up by our sensors are high-level threats.
 Most are automatic scanning tools seeking to exploit potential vulnerabilities.
 While these do not necessarily count as fully fledged attacks, they are still to be seen as relevant early-stage activities.
 In a shielded environment, Deutsche Telekom Security even develops its own malware and uses it to test whether new systems can reliably detect and mitigate attack vectors.
 In this way we ensure our own critical IT infrastructure is protected.
-We also offer other operators critical infrastructure advisory services, for example to energy providers.
+We also offer other operators of critical infrastructure advisory services, for example energy providers.

 Our security experts use their experience to help develop security solutions for our customers.
-In 2020, Deutsche Telekom Security brought a wide range of new solutions to market maturity.
+Deutsche Telekom Security has brought a wide range of solutions to market maturity.
 Among other things, our key security and defense offerings were combined in the Magenta Security Shield package, so as to offer our customers even better protection.
 Data privacy and security play a fundamental role in the development of our products and services.
 We review the security of our systems at every step of development using the Privacy and Security Assessment process both for new systems and for existing systems when the technology or method of data processing is modified.
 We use a standardized procedure to also document the data privacy and data security status of our products throughout their entire life cycle.
 Our security management systems are certified externally.
 At the same time, we ensure that our services also comply with specific regulatory requirements from other industries, such as TISAX in the automotive industry.

 Youth protection aspects are also taken into consideration in our product and service design.
 When we develop services that could be relevant in terms of youth protection in Germany, we consult our Youth Protection Officer for suggestions of restrictions or changes.
 In 2014, we appointed a Child Safety Officer (CSO) in each of our national companies in Europe.
 The CSO acts as a central contact for the relevant stakeholders of the community, and plays a key internal role in coordinating issues relevant to youth protection.
 Since protecting minors when they interact with media is a challenge across many different industries, we cooperate with different youth protection organizations and participate in alliances such as the “Alliance to better protect minors online,” which aims to make the internet a safer place for children and young people.